ceccon-t/JenAI/README.md

 `$ java -jar JenAI.jar -p 11434 -m llama3.1`

+## Command-line options

+Here is the list of command-line options available when starting the application:

+- `-p <port_number>`: Set the port where to reach the server, <port_number> must be an integer indicating a port in your machine with a LLM server listening.
+Defaults to 8080.

+- `-m <model_name>`: Specify the name of the model to be used, <model_name> must be a string.
+Necessary when using ollama as backend, has no effect when using llamafile.

+- `-c <path_to_conversation_json_file>`: Specify a conversation file from which to load the conversation.
+A conversation file is a JSON file containing the history of a conversation, it can be created within the application itself with the `(save)` command.

+- `-s <true|false>`: Specify if should run in streaming response mode or block response mode.
+Streaming response offers quicker feedback and a more familiar experience to those used to working with LLMs, but does not provide the metrics about token usage.
+Block response only returns any feedback after the model has finished producing the answer, but provides metrics about token usage.
+Deafults to true.

+- `-t <temperature>`: Specify the temperature to be used when generating an answer, the larger the temperature the more randomness it includes. <temperature> must be a decimal number, and usually fits in the [0.0-1.0) range.
+Make sure to use a dot (`.`) and not a comma to separate the parts of the number.
+Defaults to 0.0.

+These options are independent of each other, and can be combined as desired and in any order.
+Examples of using some of them can be found in section "How to run" of readme.

 ## How to build the project

 This is a simple Maven project, so the easiest way to build it is running `mvn clean package` in the JenAI folder (assuming Maven is installed - if not, check its site and install from there).
 A jar file containing everything the application needs to run will be created at `JenAI/target/JenAI-<VERSION>.jar`.